-Breaches of South Durham Gymnastics / British Gymnastics Safeguarding policy and procedures by British Gymnastics clubs and members.
+Breaches of South Durham Gymnastics' Safeguarding Policy and procedures.
 Examples include:

 - No Welfare Officer within a club. - Inadequate safeguarding arrangements. - Providing inadequate supervision and/or care. - Failure to respond appropriately to concerns. - Expelling anyone from the club who raises a concern. - Excluding parents from observing or asking questions about training. - Inappropriate use of photographic equipment or materials, including live streaming with external access viewing.